preprocess_signals

 Raises

-An exception is raised if the provided path_names
+An exception is raised if min_segment

 Returns